 There is no charge for an official transcript.
 These costs are covered by the Alumni Fund.
 Lynn University encourages all students to donate to the fund so that this service can be offered to future students.
 All student accounts must be paid in full before a transcript can be issued.
 Any loan exit requirements must be met as well as any loan default statuses resolved before a transcript can be released.
 Any outstanding debt paid by other methods besides cash will have a two week waiting period before any official transcripts can be released.

 There is no charge for a diploma.
 There is a \$50 cost for a replacement diploma.
+Payment for a replacement diploma can be made at lynn.edu/emarket.

 Non-IAL Student Tutoring, Coaching, Writing Packages